CocoaPods/cocoapods.github.com/source/guides/philosophy.html.md

 work with the Bundler team to see if we can share their algorithm, but this will be one of the last things we’ll work on.
-A feature like this will require a stable basis and since we’re not there yet, working on it now would only make working on the basis more complex than necessary.
+A feature like this will require a stable basis and since we’re not there yet, working on it now would only make working on the basics more complex than necessary.

-Finally, while conflict resolving is a definite must-have, you should ask yourself if you’re not using too much dependencies whenever you run into conflicts, as this is in general a good indicator.
+Finally, while conflict resolving is a definite must-have, you should ask yourself if you’re not using too many dependencies whenever you run into conflicts, as this is in general a good indicator.
 See the link to a blog post about this in #4.